-- 24. Pursuant to the MCRSA, Health and Safety Code section 19322(a)(9), an applicant seeking a cultivation license shall "provide a statement declaring the applicant is an 'agricultural employer,' as defined in the Alatorre-Zenovich-Dunlap-Berman Agricultural Labor Relations Act of 1975 (Part 3.5 commencing with Section 1140) of Division 2 of the Labor Code), to the extent not prohibited by law." - 25.
-Cultivators shall comply with all applicable federal, state, and local laws and regulations governing California Agricultural Employers, which may include: federal and state wage and hour laws, CAL/OSHA, OSHA, California Agricultural Labor Relations Act, and the Humboldt County Code (including the Building Code). - 26.
-Cultivators engaged in processing shall comply with the following Processing Practices: - i.
-Processing operations must be maintained in a clean and sanitary condition including all work surfaces and equipment. - ii.
-Processing operations must implement protocols which prevent processing contamination and mold and mildew growth on cannabis. - iii.
-Employees handling cannabis in processing operations must have access to facemasks and gloves in good operable condition as applicable to their job function. - iv.
-Employees must wash hands sufficiently when handling cannabis or use gloves. - 27.
-All persons hiring employees to engage in commercial cannabis cultivation and processing shall comply with the following Employee Safety Practices: - 1.
-Cultivation operations and processing operations must implement safety protocols and provide all employees with adequate safety training relevant to their specific job functions, which may include: - (a) Emergency action response planning as necessary; - (b) Employee accident reporting and investigation policies; - (c) Fire prevention; - (d) Hazard communication policies, including maintenance of material safety data sheets (MSDS); - (e) Materials handling policies; - (f) Job hazard analyses; and - (g) Personal protective equipment policies, including respiratory protection. - II.
+- 23. Pursuant to the MAUCRSA, Health and Safety Code section 19322(a)(9), an applicant seeking a cultivation license shall "provide a statement declaring the applicant is an 'agricultural employer,' as defined in the Alatorre-Zenovich-Dunlap-Berman Agricultural Labor Relations Act of 1975 (Part 3.5 commencing with Section 1140) of Division 2 of the Labor Code), to the extent not prohibited by law." - 24.
+Cultivators shall comply with all applicable federal, state, and local laws and regulations governing California Agricultural Employers, which may include: federal and state wage and hour laws, CAL/OSHA, OSHA, California Agricultural Labor Relations Act, and the Humboldt County Code (including the Building Code). - 25.
+All persons hiring employees to engage in commercial cannabis cultivation and processing shall comply with the following Employee Safety Practices: - I. Cultivation operations and processing operations must implement safety protocols and provide all employees with adequate safety training relevant to their specific job functions, which may include: - (a) Emergency action response planning as necessary; - (b) Employee accident reporting and investigation policies; - (c) Fire prevention; - (d) Hazard communication policies, including maintenance of material safety data sheets (MSDS); - (e) Materials handling policies; - (f) Job hazard analyses; and - (g) Personal protective equipment policies, including respiratory protection. - II.
 Cultivation operations and processing operations must visibly post and maintain an emergency contact list which includes at a minimum: - (a) Operation manager contacts; - (b) Emergency responder contacts; - (c) Poison control contacts. - III.
 At all times, employees shall have access to safe drinking water and toilets and handwashing facilities that comply with applicable federal, state, and local laws and regulations.
 Plumbing facilities and water source must be capable of handling increased usage without adverse consequences to neighboring properties or the environment.